BCom Industrial Sickness Notes Study Material

 CONCEPT OF WEAK UNITS AND INCIPIENT SICKNESS

-The Reserve Bank of India guidelines facilitate the detection of sickness the incipient stage for large and medium units only.
+The Reserve Bank of India guidelines facilitate the detection of sickness in the incipient stage for large and medium units only.
 An industrial unit will be termed as “weak,” if at the end of any accounting year it has:

 (a) accumulated losses equal to or exceeding 50 percent of its peak net worth in the immediately preceding five accounting years.